What are the benefits of a term life insurance vs. whole life insurance?

 - Lifetime coverage.
 A whole life policy covers the rest of your life, not just a stated term.
 As long as your policy is in force when you pass away, your beneficiaries will receive a death benefit.

-- You'll retain access to your money.
-A portion of the premiums you pay for a whole life policy become part of the policy's cash value.
-Once sufficient cash value has accrued, this cash value becomes available to you through loans or as a surrender value.
-You can even report the cash value as an asset when applying for a line of credit.
-Any way you choose to use it - if you choose to use it - the cash value of a whole life policy provides another level of financial security for your family.
+- Build equity.
+Over time, a portion of the premiums you pay for a whole life policy become part of the policy's cash value.
+Once sufficient cash value has accrued, this cash value becomes available to you through loans and withdrawals.
+Any way you choose to use it - if you choose to use it - the cash value of a whole life policy provides an additional asset for your family.
+However, there can be consequences when you access cash value depending on the action and how you access the money.

 - You may receive dividends.
 The insurer may pay dividends to whole life policy owners, depending on the company's financial performance.
+Dividends can be paid in cash, accumulate at a competitive interest rate, or purchase additional insurance within the policy, or even be used to reduce the premium.
 Although dividends are not guaranteed, the possibility of earning dividends is an attractive feature of whole life policies.

 Good financial decision-making is based on solid research and sound advice.
-If you're in the market for life insurance, be sure to discuss your options with a qualified insurance representative and consult your tax and legal advisor regarding your situation.
+If you're considering term life insurance vs. whole life insurance, be sure to discuss your options with a State Farm agent and consult your tax and legal advisor regarding your situation.

 Neither State Farm® nor its agents provide tax or legal advice.